itthinx/affiliates/readme.txt

 19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==

+= 2.16.5 =
+* Rendering amounts more consistently in dashboard widget.
+* Updated some Italian translations.

 = 2.16.4 =
 * Fixed an issue with the WooCommerce customer registration option.